dralmostright/oracle-recovery/ora-block-adg/README.md

 8192 bytes (8.2 kB, 8.0 KiB) copied, 4.2965e-05 s, 191 MB/s
 [oracle@mysqlvm1 ~]$
 ```
+Note: This will not be propagated to standby as Database is not aware of this change.
+Hence the block in standby still will be healthy.
 ***
 <ins>Step 7: Lets verify if above corrupted some blocks or not in <strong>Primary</strong> </ins>
 ```